wutzcoding/MergingTools/README.md

-# AutoMerge
+# MergingTools

-AutoMerge is a Python-based automation tool designed to streamline the process of merging pre-trained language models.
-Leveraging the powerful capabilities of `mergekit`, AutoMerge facilitates elaborate merges of models such as Llama, Mistral, GPT-NeoX, StableLM, and more, under resource-constrained situations.
+MergingTools is a Python-based automation tool designed to streamline the process of merging pre-trained language models.
+Leveraging the powerful capabilities of `mergekit`, MergingTools facilitates elaborate merges of models such as Llama, Mistral, GPT-NeoX, StableLM, and more, under resource-constrained situations.
 The tool supports both CPU and GPU execution, offering an out-of-core approach to perform merges efficiently with minimal resource requirements.

 ## Features